 My father was a watershed hydrologist who spent much of his life studying blowing and drifting snow.
 Many of the snow fences you see along I-80, especially near Elk Mountain, are the product of the research he and his colleagues pursued for so many years with the goal of keeping that highway open in the winter and preventing accidents.
-The weathered wood background you see on my website is similar to the weathered wood you can find on old Wyoming snow fences, a small tribute to my father, who instilled in me an appreciation and respect for nature and the desire to try and capture it in photographs.
+The weathered wood background you see on my website is similar to the weathered wood you can find on old Wyoming snow fences, a small tribute to my father, who instilled in me an appreciation and respect for nature and the desire to capture it in photographs.

+I've since traveled to, and lived in, many wonderful places around the world, but I now call Colorado home.
 Now I spend most of my free time hiking, camping, and taking photos as I try to capture the beauty and essence of Colorado and the Rocky Mountains.
 I feel it is very important that to try to give people a sense of how beautiful and special these places are, and how important it is that we do everything possible to protect whatever wilderness remains for future generations.

 About My Camera Equipment